 This means that a manufacturer can theoretically get 8 channels of audio (e.g., 7.1 sound) without a required decline in sample rate per channel (the next step down is 176.4 kHz) to stay within the maximum aggregate sample rate.

-The other major factor affecting sound quality is cable length (which is discussed a little more here), or more precisely, the length of the signal path.
+The other major factor affecting sound quality is cable length, or more precisely, the length of the signal path.
 This is because, upon connecting, HDMI-capable devices engage in a digital handshake that transmits information that establishes the parameters of the connection between the two devices.
 One of these things is the sample rate.

 Although devices are rated to output a particular sample rate, the length of the cable between them will alter the amount of time it takes for the signal to travel from output to input.